kjergens/physicssimulation/README.md

 ## C. Install VSCode
 1. Go to https://code.visualstudio.com/download
 2. Select the option the best fits your system
+3. Double-click the package yuo downloaded to install it.

 ## D. Import and Build project
 1. In VSCode, View menu > Command Palette > Git Clone > paste `https://github.com/kjergens/physicssimulation.git`
-2. Terminal menu > Run Build Task
+2. In VS Code, select the menue Terminal > Run Build Task ...
+3. Install the Java Extension Pack
-3. See more in the text book. https://kjergens.github.io/csx/
+4. See more in the text book. https://kjergens.github.io/csx/